theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Altered the M4X2 SSW Lite to November Echo Romeo Uniform with better stats
 ~ Altered Wooden Bat to Majima's Practice Bat with altered stats
 ~ Added new hybrid muzzle brake called WG-1-KARASAWA
+~ Echo Gun Crafting Station [Can only be installed at Military Outpost]

 # CUSTOM TRAITS
 **Short Change Hero**